 Reasonable adjustments are made for many children including fiddle toys and cushions and now and next boards and the impact of these is monitored.

 If children are identified as needing extra support (academically or socially) they may be included in an intervention group to accelerate progress.
 Parents will be informed of this and given the opportunity to come into school and find out more about the individual intervention.

 If, despite quality first teaching and extra support to accelerate progress, a child is still not making the minimum expected progress, they may be placed on the Special Education Needs/Disability (SEND) register.
 Parents would be involved in this decision and children may only be temporarily on the SEND register.

 Once on the SEND register, a child’s progress is monitored in even greater depth by the SENCo.
-Each child on the SEND register has personalised targets and an action plan to meet their needs.
-This action plan may include an intervention, consulting an outside professional or the use of specialist resources.
+Each child on the SEND register is part of an Assess, Plan, Do and Review (ADPR) cycle.
+This involves children, parents, class teachers and the SENCo working together and meeting formally at least once a term to make a plan to meet the needs of the child.
+This action plan may include an academic or social intervention, consulting an outside professional or the use of specialist resources.

 Our cookies ensure you get the best experience on our website.